Bendemeer, New South Wales: Demographics

 The population of Bendemeer is overwhelmingly Christian (83%) and Australian-born (90%).
 The average age of 41 years is slightly older than the Australian average of 37.
 A third of Bendemeer residents are over the age of 55, compared to a national average of 24%.

 Industries and services

 Bendemeer is principally a business hub for local sheep and cattle graziers.
 The town also hosts a range of arts festivals and craft markets, as well as a triennial Tractor Muster.
 Town services include a general shop, a hotel and restaurant, caravan park and camping ground, and Catholic and Presbyterian churches.

-The Bendemeer Public School caters for 33 students and is a recipient of annual funding via the Disadvantaged Schools Program administered by the New South Wales Department of Education and Training.
+The Bendemeer Public School caters for 33 students and is a recipient of annual funding via the Disadvantaged Schools Program administered by the Department of Education.

 On 10 September 2012, Bendemeer became one of the first Australian villages where National Broadband Network 12 Mbit/s dedicated wireless broadband services can be purchased.